Dead Man's Curve (song): Versions

+At least one version of the song features The Honeys on backing vocals.

 Cover versions

 The song was covered by The Carpenters as part of their oldies sequence on their album Now & Then.

 The B-side "The New Girl In School" was covered by Alex Chilton on his 1995 album, A Man Called Destruction.

 The song was covered by the Belljars, whose version plays over the closing credits of the 1998 film, The Curve AKA Dead Man's Curve.

 This song has also been covered by Cleveland proto-punk band electric eels, Blink-182, and Canadian musician Nash the Slash.